5jt/Tatin/docs/source/index.md

 ---
 # About Tatin

-!!! abstract "Tatin is the community cross-platform package manager[^wikipedia] and registry for Dyalog APL"
+!!! abstract "Tatin is the community cross-platform package manager for Dyalog APL"

 ![Tatin overview](img/tatin-overview.png)